-State nonbank mortgage regulators accept, investigate and resolve complaints filed by consumers against mortgage entities.
-Unlike other agencies that investigate complaints for a pattern or practice by the institution, state nonbank mortgage regulators typically investigate each consumer complaint, cite violations when detected and instruct specific steps to be taken to resolve the matter.
-State nonbank regulators routinely request, direct or order mortgage companies to provide restitution to consumers and undertake such actions as will make the consumer whole.
+In 2020, the CFPB received 29,400 total complaints related to mortgage transactions, which includes both bank and nonbank mortgage entities.
+58 There is currently no composite tracking of the number of mortgage complaints received by state regulators, however, state nonbank mortgage regulators routinely accept, investigate and resolve complaints filed by consumers against mortgage entities.
+State regulators typically investigate each consumer complaint, cite violations when detected and instruct specific steps to be taken to resolve the matter.
+Based on the findings of these investigations, state regulators frequently request, direct or order mortgage companies to provide restitution to consumers and undertake such actions as will make the consumer whole.